webb/niem-json-offsite/index.md

 #### "properties" of the top-level JSON Schema object

-The "properties" in the top-level JSON Schema object contains zero-to-unbounded definitions of all the elements in the model.
+The "properties" in the top-level JSON Schema object contains zero-to-unbounded definitions of all the elements in the subset.
 This means that they use an idiom that defines a property as a single value **or** an array of values.

 Any other cardinality would be done locally, within a type, and might express